In a present-day scenario, we are all so busy with our work that we don't have the time for cleaning our house properly.

 Building the Circuit for Arduino Based Floor Cleaning Robot

-To solder every component together, first, I took a very small piece of doted perfboard and place every component according to the circuit diagram, and solder everything.
-This part is very simple but do it with care.
-Also, we have used two female headers to place the Arduino pro mini.
-After completing the perfboard soldering, we connect wires to ultrasonic modules and connect them to the corresponding pins, as shown in the schematic.
+To solder every component together, first, I took a very small piece of doted perfboard and placed every component according to the circuit diagram, and soldered everything.
+This part is very simple, but do it with care.
+Also, we have used two female headers to place the Arduino Pro Mini.
+After completing the perfboard soldering, we connect wires to the ultrasonic modules and connect them to the corresponding pins, as shown in the schematic.

 Building a Housing for Arduino Based Floor Cleaning Robot

-To build the robot, I took the MDF sheet, then drew two circles with an 8 CM radius, and inside that circle, I have also drawn another circle having a radius of 4 CM for fitting the vacuum cleaner.
+To build the robot, I took the MDF sheet, then drew two circles with an 8 CM radius, and inside that circle, I also drew another circle having a radius of 4 CM to fit the vacuum cleaner.
 Then I cut out the circles.
 Also, I have cut and removed appropriate pieces for the wheel path (refer to the images for better understanding).
-Finally, I made three small holes for the castor wheel.
-The next step is fitting the motors on the base using its brackets, also place and fix the castor wheel to its position.
-After that, place the ultrasonic sensors to left, right, and middle of the robot.
+Finally, I made three small holes for the caster wheel.
+The next step is fitting the motors on the base using its brackets, and also placing and fixing the caster wheel in its position.
+After that, place the ultrasonic sensors to the left, right, and middle of the robot.
 Also, connect the IR module to the downside of the robot.
-Don't forget to add the switch on outside.
-That's all about building the robot, if you are getting confused at this point, you can refer to the following images.
+Don't forget to add the switch on the outside.
+That's all about building the robot.
+If you are getting confused at this point, you can refer to the following images.

 Arduino Based Floor Cleaning Robot - Code

 The complete code for this project is given at the end of the document.
-This Arduino code is similar to the Arduino Based Ultrasonic Distance Sensor code, the only change is in the floor detection.
+This Arduino code is similar to the Arduino Based Ultrasonic Distance Sensor code; the only change is in the floor detection.
 In the following lines, I am explaining how the code works.
 In this case, we are not using any extra libraries.
-Below we have described the code in a step-by-step manner.
+Below, we have described the code in a step-by-step manner.
 We are not using any extra libraries to decode the distance data from the HC-SR04 sensor, because it's very simple.
 In the following lines, we described how.
-First, we need to define the Trigger Pin and Echo Pin for all three ultrasonic distance sensors which are connected to the Arduino board.
+First, we need to define the Trigger Pin and Echo Pin for all three ultrasonic distance sensors, which are connected to the Arduino board.
 In this project, we have three Echo pins and three Trigger pins.
 Note that 1 is the left sensor, 2 is the front sensor, and 3 is the right sensor.
+You can ensure accurate distance measurements in your automatic floor cleaning robot using Arduino.
+The vacuum cleaner Arduino code implements a priority-based decision system.

 const int trigPin1 = 3;